brandon-rhodes/python-patterns/gang-of-four/singleton/index.rst

 ==============

-Python was already using the term “singleton” before the Singleton Pattern was defined by the object oriented design pattern community.
+Python was already using the term “singleton” before the “Singleton Pattern” was defined by the object oriented design pattern community.
 So we should start by distinguishing the several meanings of “singleton” in Python: